Hongyu-ZHOU/Adaptive-Legged-Locomotion/README.md

 ## Notes

-In /nmpc_controller/src/quad_nlp_utils.cpp
+In `/nmpc_controller/src/quad_nlp_utils.cpp`
-- load basic leg controller functions for the Robot_NAME platform
+- load basic leg controller functions for the `Robot_NAME` platform

 MATLAB
-- If you use different number of random features in SSI-MPC, you will need additional dynamics files with name <robot_name>_rf.
+- If you use different number of random features in SSI-MPC, you will need additional dynamics files with name `<robot_name>_rf`.
 The MATLAB code for generating dynamics can be found under `nmpc_controller/scripts/`.
 Currently, the provided generated code has used 50 random features.

 Adaptive MPC
 - `Nominal MPC`, `L1 MPC`, and `SSI-MPC` can be selected in `local_planner.yaml`: